-Join Mike Meyers for an in-depth discussion in this video Routing Information Protocol (RIP), part of CompTIA Network+ Exam Prep (N10-006) Part 3: The World of TCP/IP.
+Join Mike Meyers for an in-depth discussion in this video Routing Information Protocol (RIP), part of CompTIA Network+ (N10-006) Cert Prep: 3 The World of TCP/IP.

 - RIP stands for routing information protocol,…and it's one of the oldest dynamic routing protocols around.…Now just because it's old,…don't think people don't use it.…It's still used quite a bit, but usually only in…small networks, ones that don't change very often.…So let's get a few basics down.…Number one, RIP is an interior gateway protocol, okay,…so you're not gonna be using it…to connect autonomous systems.…And secondly, it's a distance vector protocol.…Now what I'm gonna talk about is…the first version of RIP, or RIP one.…

 Okay, so to explain RIP, I've got three routers,…X, Y, and Z, and I've got three networks,…A, B, and C, and what we're gonna do…is we have just made these three connections…between these three routers,…and we're gonna watch what happens with RIP.…So as these routers connect, now keep in mind,…in order for RIP to work, all of these routers…have to be configured for RIP,…and they have to be RIP-capable, and they are.…So the first thing that's gonna happen,…this router already has a route to network C.…